rm-dr/copper/README.md

 - [ ] Clippy
 - [ ] What if we panic when an unfinished blob is dropped? (log)
 - [ ] Structs for big returns in dataset api
+- [ ] Which locks should be async?

 ## 📦 Logging cleanup
 - [ ] logging everywhere